-The operational UKV model is a variable resolution convection permitting model that covers the 114 UK (Lean et al. 2008; Tang et al. 2013).
+The operational UKV model is a variable-resolution convection permitting model that covers the United Kingdom (Lean et al. 2008; Tang et al. 2013).
 The model has 70 vertical levels.
-The horizontal grid has 115 a 1.5km fixed resolution on the interior surrounded by a variable resolution grid which increases 116 smoothly in size to 4km.
-The variable resolution grid allows the downscaled boundary conditions, 117 taken from the global model, to spin up before reaching the fixed interior grid.
-The initial condi-118 tions are provided from a 3D variational assimilation scheme that uses an incremental approach 119 (Courtier et al. 1994) and is a limited-area version of the Met Office variational data assimilation 120 scheme (Lorenc et al. 2000; Rawlins et al. 2007).
-The assimilation uses an adaptive mesh, that 121 allows the accurate representation of boundary layer structures (Piccolo and Cullen 2011, 2012).
-122 The background error covariance statistics used in this study are described in Section 4.
-123
+The horizontal grid has a 1.5-km fixed resolution on the interior surrounded by a variableresolution grid that increases smoothly in size to 4 km.
+The variable-resolution grid allows the downscaled boundary conditions, taken from the global model, to spin up before reaching the fixed interior grid.
+The initial conditions are provided from a 3D variational assimilation scheme that uses an incremental approach (Courtier et al. 1994) and is a limited-area version of the Met Office variational data assimilation scheme (Lorenc et al. 2000; Rawlins et al. 2007).
+The assimilation uses an adaptive mesh that allows the accurate representation of boundary layer structures (Piccolo and Cullen 2011, 2012).
+The background error covariance statistics used in this study are described in section 4.

-124 b.
+b.
 Doppler radar radial wind data

-Doppler radar is an active remote sensing instrument that provides observations of radial wind 125 by measuring the phase shift between a transmitted electromagnetic wave pulse and its backscatter 126 echo.
-The radial velocity of a scattering target is then estimated from the 'Doppler shift' (Doviak 127 and Zrnic 1993).
-While it is possible to derive clear air radar returns e.g. Rennie et al. (2010, 128 2011), in this work we consider only observations where the scattering targets are assumed to be 129 raindrops.
-The DRW data used at the Met Office are acquired using 18 C-Band weather radars.
-130 Each radar completes a series of scans out to a range of 100km every 5 minutes at different el-131 evation angles (typically 1° , 2° , 4° , 6° and 9°) with a $1^{\circ} \times 600$ m resolution volume.
-Before 132 being assimilated the data is processed and a quality control procedure is applied.
-This ensures 133 that no observations that disagree with neighbouring observations or have a large departure from the background are assimilated.
-The observations errors are assumed Gaussian and uncorrelated in space or time with standard deviations that range from $1.8ms^{-1}$ for observations close to the radar to $2.8ms^{-1}$ for observations furthest away from the radar.
+Doppler radar is an active remote sensing instrument that provides observations of radial wind by measuring the phase shift between a transmitted electromagnetic wave pulse and its backscatter echo.
+The radial velocity of a scattering target is then estimated from the Doppler shift (Doviak and Zrnić 1993).
+While it is possible to derive clear air radar returns (e.g., Rennie et al. 2010, 2011), in this work we consider only observations where the scattering targets are assumed to be raindrops.
+The DRW data used at the Met Office are acquired using 18 C-band weather radars.
+Each radar completes a series of scans out to a range of 100 km every 5 min at different elevation angles (typically 1°, 2°, 4°, 6°, and 9°) with a $1^{\circ} \times 600$ m resolution volume.
+Before being assimilated the data are processed and a quality control procedure is applied.
+This ensures that no observations that disagree with neighboring observations or have a large departure from the background are assimilated.
+The observations errors are assumed Gaussian and uncorrelated in space or time with standard deviations that range from 1.8 m s^{-1} for observations close to the radar to 2.8 m s^{-1} for observations farthest away from the radar.
 Further details of the operational assimilation of DRWs at the Met Office can be found in Simonin et al. (2014).

-139 1) THE CURRENT OPERATIONAL OBSERVATION OPERATOR
+1) THE CURRENT OPERATIONAL OBSERVATION OPERATOR